 Why Do Some Bath Bombs Have Epsom Salts and What Are They?

 Epsom Salt is not actually salt.
 At least not salt as you know it.
-Epsom however, may ring a bell and yes, it is Epsom in Surrey.
+Epsom however, may ring a bell and yes, it is Epsom in Surrey in the UK.
 The product is named from the saline spring in the commuter belt town.